celifurbis/celifurbis/README.md

 ### 🧼 Data Cleaning Automation
 Automated **Excel reports** with Python scripts.
 Saved over **10 hours/month** of manual work.

+## 🌱 Learning Goals

+My immediate learning objectives are:

+- Enhance Python and SQL Skills: To deepen my understanding and proficiency in Python and SQL for more advanced data manipulation and analysis.
+- Learn R: To expand my skill set with this powerful language, particularly favored in statistical analysis and data visualization.
+- Master the Data Lifecycle: From data extraction and cleaning to processing, analysis, and visualization, I aim to refine my skills across all stages of the data lifecycle.
+I'm committed to continuous learning, staying updated with the latest trends and techniques, and diving into disruptive innovations in data science.
+-
 ## 🔎 How to reach me:

   - 📩 celifurbis@gmail.com